gsmainclusivetechlab/mmapi-android-sdk/docs/p2pTransfer/createTransferTransaction.Readme.md

-# Create A Transfer Transaction
+# Create a Transaction

-Perform the Transfer with the receiving FSP.
+`Here, createTransferTransaction() creates a POST request to /transactions/type/transfer`

+> `Provided with a valid object representation, this endpoint allows for a new transaction to be created for a given transaction type passed via the URL.`

 ### Usage/Examples